Part of Nova Aurora, clarity tools for people the legal system was never designed for. $19.99 launch · $29.99 regular · one invoice · this site only

 We review every line

-Our analysis engine compares each entry against industry billing guidelines, professional responsibility rules, and comparable market rates — instantly, line by line.
+Our analysis engine compares each entry against industry billing guidelines, professional responsibility rules, and comparable market rates, instantly, line by line.

 03

-You get a clear report
+You receive a clear report

 Usually within minutes: every line categorized, the top concerns flagged with the guideline behind each one, comparable cost ranges, and options you may want to consider next.